ceever/PCManFM-Qt-Context-Menu/README.md

 **INSTALLATION:**

 Put the relevant *.desktop* file under (create if missing):
-* Linux (all users): /usr/share/file-manager/actions/
+* All users: /usr/share/file-manager/actions/
-* Linux (current user): ~/.local/share/file-manager/actions/
+* Current user: ~/.local/share/file-manager/actions/

 Put the required scripts (executed by the associated *.desktop* file) under:
-* Linux (all users): /usr/share/file-manager/
+* All users: /usr/share/file-manager/
-* Linux (current user): ~/.local/share/file-manager/
+* Current user: ~/.local/share/file-manager/

 You might have to render the scripts executeable with "chmod +x SCRIPT" before they work.
-You can actually place them where you wnat, you just need to make sure to modify the "EXEC=" in the associated *.desktop* file accordingly.
+You can actually place them where you want, you just need to make sure to modify the "EXEC=" in the associated *.desktop* file accordingly.

 Restart PCManFM-Qt: killall -9 pcmanfm-qt

 ---
 **EXPLANATION & USAGE:**

 *.desktop* files are text files under Linux that generally specify a certain program executable.
 But they are also used for autostart topics (/etc/xdg/autostart) or for filemanager actions, often with Nautilus (GNOME) but also with PCManFM-Qt (LXQt).

 **Scripts:**
-* The scripts are very simply and you can modify them if required.
+* The scripts are very simple and you can modify them if required.
 You might even replace programs that are not on your system by your prefered alternative.
 * The scripts are needed due to the limitation of .desktop files wrt. the "EXEC=" parameter, which do not accept complex scripts.
 * **Note**, if you place the scripts under *~/.local/share/file-manager/* you will have to modify the path in the *.desktop* file to your profile path accordingly.